 Thirdly, checking the registration can alert you to whether the vehicle has been written off, as there may be a restriction placed on the registration.

-Finally, an NSW rego check supplies information about the compulsory third party insurer of the vehicle you are about to purchase.
-You can confirm that the car is indeed insured and that the policy is valid with the NSW rego check.
+Finally, an service NSW rego check supplies information about the compulsory third party insurer of the vehicle you are about to purchase.
+You can confirm that the car is indeed insured and that the policy is valid with the check my rego NSW .
 That way you won’t meet unexpected costs (and fines) in the case of an accident.

 The stolen status of the vehicle — Has it been stolen in the past?
 Is it currently listed as stolen?